needle-mirror/com.unity.localization/Documentation~/LocaleSelector.md

 The Locale Selector is part of the [Localization Settings](LocalizationSettings.md).
 It determines which [Locale](Locale.md) Unity should use when the application first starts or an active Locale isn't selected.
 For example, you might want to use a default Locale, or attempt to use the Locale that the player is using on their device.

+> [!NOTE]
-The Localization Settings query each selector in the list, starting at the top(index 0).
-If a selector doesn't return a locale(null), then it queries the next, until it finds a valid Locale or it reaches the end of the list.
+> The Localization Settings query each selector in the list, starting at the top (index 0).
+If a selector doesn't return a locale (null), then it queries the next, until it finds a valid Locale or it reaches the end of the list.
 This lets you create fallback behaviors when Unity is selecting which Locale to use.

 ![Configure the Locale Selectors in the Localization Project Settings window.](images/LocalizationSettings_LocaleSelector.png)